andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 ### Maternal Mortality

-Maternal mortality ratio (MMR) refers to the number of maternal deaths for every 100,000 live births.
+Maternal mortality ratio (MMR) indicates the number of maternal deaths for every 100,000 live births.
 In 1987, the United Nation’s Safe Motherhood Initiative endeavored to reduce maternal mortality by 50 percent by the year 2000.
 Then, in 2000, the UN set a Millennium Development Goal of reducing maternal mortality by